Mayeen4536/encrypted-chat-cse722/README.md

 # Project — Encrypted Chat Application (RSA + AES-256)

 ## Overview
-This project is a **two-way encrypted chat application** built in Python for the CSE722 Applied Cryptography course.
+This project is a **two-way encrypted chat application** built in Python for practicing Applied Cryptography.
 It demonstrates the use of:
 - **RSA-2048** for secure public key exchange.
 - **AES-256 (CFB mode)** for encrypting chat messages after key exchange.